foch/gwt-cometd/README.md

 gwt-cometd
 ==========

-A GWT module that wraps the CometD JavaScript client.
+A GWT module that wraps the [CometD](http://cometd.org/) JavaScript client library.

 Installation